Kotlin/api-guidelines/docs/topics/api-guidelines-build-for-multiplatform.md

 ## Promote your library

-Your library can be featured on [Klibs.io](https://klibs.io/), where developers discover and evaluate Kotlin Multiplatform libraries.
+You can feature your library on [klibs.io](https://klibs.io/), the search platform where developers discover and evaluate Kotlin Multiplatform libraries.

-Klibs.io automatically lists libraries that meet its listing criteria.
+[klibs.io](https://klibs.io/) automatically lists libraries that meet its listing criteria.
 To check whether your library qualifies, see the [FAQ](https://klibs.io/faq).